The Hayden Heritage Center

 completed an Historic Structure Assessment through a grant from Colorado State Historic Fund (SHF)

-2019 rehabilitated the Depot Roof (through support from the Town of Hayden, MAHFAB, and a SHF Grant)
+2019 rehabilitated the Depot Roof (with support from the Town of Hayden, MAHFAB, and a SHF Grant)

 2019 Recipient of the Colorado Questers presidential Project which restored the Depot wait room hardwood floors